To use Apple Push Notification service (APNs), your Mac and iOS clients need a direct and persistent connection to Apple's servers.

 If you use Wi-Fi behind a firewall, or private Access Point Name for cellular data, connect to specific ports.
 You need a direct, unproxied connection to the APNs servers on these ports:

-- TCP port 5223 (used by devices to communicate to the APNs servers)
+- TCP port 5223 to communicate with APNs.

-- TCP port 2195 (used to send notifications to the APNs)
+- TCP port 2195 to send notifications to APNs.

-- TCP port 2196 (used by the APNs feedback service)
+- TCP port 2196 for the APNs feedback service.

-The APNs servers use load balancing.
-Your devices will not always connect to the same public IP address for notifications.
-The entire 22.214.171.124/8 address block is assigned to Apple, so it's best to allow this range in your firewall settings.
+The APNs servers use load balancing, so your devices don't always connect to the same public IP address for notifications.
+It's best to let your device access these ports on the entire 184.108.40.206/8 address block, which is assigned to Apple.